credavenue/yb-core-icon/README.md

 x.0.12 - major changes done by devs. (i.e) 2.0.1, 3.0.1, 10.0.1

 Please note that the last version (system generated version) will not reset with any minor or major update.
-It will keep on increasing indicating that there are newer icons updated and availabe.
+It will keep on increasing indicating that there are newer icons updated and available.

 (i.e):- Assume there is a version 2.1.45.